 - STEP 4.4 Qualification Testing.
 All Qualification Tests shall pass, or re-rates of the data in accordance with the test results shall be accepted, to move onto the next step of the qualification process.
 AHRI shall follow the process for Annual Tests, as noted in Section 9, unless otherwise specified.
 The Applicant shall receive a copy of the test report. - STEP 4.4.1 Successful Completion of All Qualification Tests.
 If all qualification tests pass, proceed to STEP 4.5. - STEP 4.4.2 First Sample Qualification Test Failure.
-Unless otherwise noted in the Product-Specific Operations Manual, following first-sample qualification failure, the Applicant shall choose to: - Re-rate the Basic Model or all models within the failed sample's BMG proportionate to the failed test's results in accordance with Section 9.15.2.4.1.
+Unless otherwise noted in the Product-Specific Operations Manual, following first-sample qualification failure, the Applicant shall choose to: - Re-rate the tested Basic Model and all models within the failed sample's BMG proportionate to the failed test's results in accordance with Section 9.15.2.4.1.
 If this option is chosen, AHRI shall select and test additional untested Basic Models or BMGs until the required number of qualification tests pass.
-The re-rated data shall be reflected in all the Applicant's printed literature, specifications, and software; - Re-rate all untested Basic Models or BMGs per Section 9.15.2.4.1.
+The re-rated data shall be reflected in all the Applicant's printed literature, specifications, and software; - Re-rate the tested Basic Model, all models within the failed sample's BMG, and all untested BMGs proportionate to the failed test's results in accordance with Section 9.15.2.4.1.
 The re-rated data shall be reflected in all the Applicant's printed literature, specifications, and software; or - Test second sample of the same model, as described in Section 9.15.2.4.2.